Looking For A

 There are certainly a number of solid reasons for this.
 Credit cards are incredibly easy to use and let us purchase the things we want without spending cash.
 It’s not inherently bad to use a credit card.

 However, modern financial institutions have seriously taken advantage of our reliance on credit cards.
-The average credit card interest rate is 17.87% and that number can be much, much higher for people with a credit score that’s anything less than good.
+The average credit card interest rate is 17.87% and that number can be much, much higher for people with a credit score that’s anything less than good (less than 670, according to Equifax)

 Below, we’ve put together all of the information that you need to know about green credit cards